sighingnow/jekyll-gitbook/README.md

   cnzz: "<YOUR CNZZ ANALYTICS KEY, e.g., xxxxxxxx>"
 ```

+## Extra StyleSheet or Javascript elements

+You can add extra CSS or JavaScript references using configuration collections:

+- extra_css: for additional style sheets.
+If the url does not start by http, the path must be relative to the root of the site, without a starting `/`.
+- extra_header_js: for additional scripts to be included in the `<head>` tag, after the `extra_css` has been added.
+If the url does not start by http, the path must be relative to the root of the site, without a starting `/`.
+- extra_footer_js: for additional scripts to be included at the end of the HTML document, just before the site tracking script.
+If the url does not start by http, the path must be relative to the root of the site, without a starting `/`.

 ## License

 This work is open sourced under the Apache License, Version 2.0.